How To Get Commercial Landscaping Contracts

 • Get a scope of the competitive pricing

-Before you can shift into an unproven market, you need to know how viable it is for your margins.
+Before shifting into an unproven market, you need to know whether it is viable for your margins.

 → You can’t just undercut competitors to win businesses, hoping it’ll pay off in the future.

-Assess how much you could sell your services for while still making a profit.
-Then, conduct market research to see how your prices compare to the competition.
+Assess how much you could sell your services for while making a profit.
+Then, conduct market research to see how your prices compare.

 If you can’t viably offer cheaper charges while still profiting, you may not be ready to shift into a new type of business.